adanmaftei/LiveEventService/docs/LOGGING.md

 - ✅ Structured JSON logging with correlation IDs
 - ✅ Request/response logging with timing and context
 - ✅ Console output for development
-- ✅ CloudWatch integration ready for production
+- ✅ CloudWatch integration automatically enabled in Production
 - ✅ Automatic correlation ID generation and tracking

 ## Overview